mingyung-park/DairaINoor/README.md

 # 💎 Daira i Noor
-This project is a personal endeavor with the goal of reaching Diamond 1 tier in Baekjoon Algorithm.✨
+This project is a personal endeavor with the goal of reaching tier **Diamond** 1 in Baekjoon Algorithm.✨

 ## Project

-The main objective is to enhance programming skills through algorithmic problem-solving and achieve  Diamond 1 tier in the Baekjoon Online Judge platform.
+The main objective is to enhance programming skills through algorithmic problem-solving and achieve tier **Diamond 1** in the Baekjoon Online Judge platform.
 <br/>

 ### Language